sash20m/spotify/README.md

 ## Getting started

-This is a clone made of Spotify.
-It looks the same.
+This is a Spotify.
 You only need to add to it your spotify account.

 ## i. setup ENV